A topic from the subject of Analytical Chemistry in Chemistry.

 Data analysis is an important aspect of water and wastewater analysis.
 It involves using statistical techniques to interpret the results of the experiments and identify trends and patterns.
 The data analysis may include:

-• Hypothesis testing: This involves comparing different groups of data to determine if there is a significant difference between them.
+• Hypothesis testing: This involves comparing different groups of data to determine if there is a statistically significant difference between them.

 • Regression analysis: This involves identifying relationships between different variables in the data.